07 January 2026

 What is tinnitus?

-Tinnitus is often described as ‘phantom sounds’: noises that are perceived without actually existing in our surroundings.
-They may appear as ringing, buzzing, clicking, or even pulsations that follow the rhythm of the heartbeat.
-Nearly 37% of Canadians experience tinnitus at some point in their lives (CHUM, 2024).
-Tinnitus is not a disease in itself, but rather a symptom that can have multiple causes.
+Tinnitus is a "phantom sound" : noises that we perceive without them having an external source.
+They can be in the form of whistling, buzzing, clicking or even pulsating sounds that follow the rhythm of the heart.
+It affects nearly 37% of Canadians during their lifetime (CHUM, 2024).
+Tinnitus is not a disease, but rather a symptom that can have several origins.

 Cause and effect

 Tinnitus can have different origins.
-Among the most frequent are:
+Among the most frequent :

-• Hearing loss : often linked to natural aging or prolonged exposure to noise.
+• Hearing loss : often related to natural aging or prolonged exposure to noise.

-• Sound trauma : such as concerts, listening to headphones at high volume, or extremely noisy environments.
+• Sound trauma : concerts, headphones at a high volume or extremely noisy environments.

-• Stress and fatigue : the nervous system can heighten the perception of phantom sounds
+• Stress and fatigue : The nervous system can make it harder to perceive phantom sounds.

-• Health problems : including high blood pressure, jaw disorders, or ear infections.
+• Health problems : high blood pressure, jaw disorders or ear infections.

-Living with tinnitus can be challenging, especially when one feels alone in facing this condition.
-Many people report experiencing :
+Living with tinnitus can be trying, especially when you feel like you are alone in the face of this phenomenon.
+Many people report having:

 • difficulty concentrating,